sungjun0110/minesweeper/README.md

 3. Once you flag every mine tile, you win.

 Rule
+1. The first tile you open must be a numbered tile.
-1. The numbers on numbered tiles represent how many mines are planted around the tile.
+2. The numbers on numbered tiles represent how many mines are planted around the tile.

 ### Future Enhancements

+A custom size board may be a great option for players who would like to cha